Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 you could break on _start if you want to see a bit further back on the stack

+(note that while data goes down the stack, the RBP addresses list/chain goes the opposite way)

 ```
 pwndbg> break _start
 Breakpoint 1 at 0x401080